Albertson's Boise Whitewater Park

 Paddling & Surf Locations

-The completion of Phase 1 of the Boise River Park was the culmination of over 12 years of work by a group of dedicated citizens and the Boise community who are building North America's premier urban paddling center.
+The completion of Phase 1 of the newly renamed JA & Kathryn Albertson's Boise Whitewater Park was the culmination of over 12 years of work by a group of dedicated citizens and the Boise community who are creating North America's premier urban paddling center.

-Phase II funding by the Albertson's Foundation was announced on March 31, 2016.
-For more about Phase II and what has been planned click here.
+Phase II funding by the JA & Kathryn Albertson Foundation was announced on March 31, 2016 and was completed in 2019.

 The photo to the right of the WaveShapers was taken at the dedication in June, 2012.
 For an exciting interactive 3D views of the in-river construction at its busiest click here.